wangziqi2013/wangziqi2013.github.io/_posts/2022-08-05-in-sram-compression.markdown

 elements and access logic.
 Each way of a slice is implemented as a column, which contains all sets in that way, and each column is divided into four banks.
+Bank operate independently from each other, and each bank has its own access logic, which can read or write 64 bit data on the data bus in a single cycle.
+Banks on the same index from different ways share a data bus.
+Overall, the cache slide has four 64-bit data buses, shared among banks from different ways.